-- 11. The tax obligations of a taxpayer with respect to payments received for work done by the taxpayer depend on his or her employment status (ie, whether the taxpayer is an employee or an independent contractor).
-Employment status has the following consequences for tax purposes: - Payments to employees from their employer must have PAYE deducted at source. - Employees cannot register for GST or charge GST for services they supply as employees. - Independent contractors may deduct certain expenses incurred in deriving assessable income. - Independent contractors must account to Inland Revenue for tax and accident compensation earner and employee premiums for themselves and any employees. - Independent contractors must meet all the requirements of the Goods and Services Tax Act 1985 if the services they supply are in the course of a taxable activity and they are registered (or liable to register) for GST. - 12.
+- 11. A taxpayer's tax obligations for amounts earned from work done depends on their employment status (ie, whether the taxpayer is an employee or an independent contractor).
+Employment status has the following consequences for tax purposes: - Payments to employees from their employer must have PAYE deducted at source. - Employees cannot register for GST or charge GST for services they supply as employees. - Independent contractors may deduct certain expenses incurred in deriving assessable income. - Independent contractors must account to Inland Revenue for tax and accident compensation earner and employee premiums for themselves and any employees.

+- Independent contractors must meet all the requirements of the GSTA if the services they supply are in the course of a taxable activity and they are registered (or liable to register) for GST. - 12.
 Taxpayers cannot change their employment status (or the resulting tax implications of that status) merely by calling themselves independent contractors when they are essentially still employees.